 If you are teaching online, one of the tools you will find incredibly useful is an online whiteboard!
 In addition to being incredibly useful in a virtual classroom, you can use digital whiteboards inside breakout rooms (for running group activities online).
 Knowing how to use an online whiteboard will make your online classes much more enjoyable for participants and make learning more adaptable.
 So let’s take a look at everything you need to know about using an online whiteboard!

 What Is An Online Whiteboard?

-The board can be used by different people and interactively and, because it has a shiny background, it is easy to see the different colours on it.
+The board can be used by different people interactively and because it has a shiny background, it is easy to see the different colors on it.
 Thus, the drawings and notes made on the whiteboard are easy to see.

 In a virtual classroom, an online whiteboard is a wonderful tool that you can use as a teacher to make the classes more interesting and to draw and write things onto a screen that everyone can see in real-time.